varodrig/cluster-templates-manifests/README.md

 # cluster-templates-manifests
-Contains manifests to deploy Cluster from template
+Contains manifests for deploying clusters from templates